angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

 - Remove the `<hero-detail>` element from the last line of the template.
 - Remove `HeroDetailComponent` from list of `directives`.
-- Remove the (now) unused hero detail import.
+- Remove the hero detail import.
 - Delete the `<h1>` at the top.

 When users select a hero from the list, they won't go to the detail page.